nextflow-io/nextflow/docs/aws.md

 Minimal permissions policies to be attached to the AWS account used by Nextflow are:

-- To interface AWS Batch:
+- To use AWS Batch:

   ```
   "batch:DescribeJobQueues"